Dimers and Imaginary geometry: Discrete estimates on uniform spanning trees

 \begin{proof}

-Observe that $I_i$ is a sum of $i-1$ terms of the form $\sum_{\ell=1}^{N_j} I_{v_j, \ell}$ and a final term of the form $\sum_{\ell=1}^{N_i-1} I_{v_i, \ell}$.
-We claim each of these $i$ terms has a geometric tail: indeed, observe that by \cref{claim:fail_prob}, $N_j$ has geometric tail (since the coupling has probability bounded below to succeed at every step, independently of the past).
+Observe that $I_i$ is a sum of the form $\sum_{\ell=1}^{N_i-1} I_{v_i, \ell} + J_{v_i}$.
+By exactly the same proof as \cref{lem:isolation_rad}, $J_{v_i}$ has an exponential tail so we concentrate on the sum.
+Observe that by \cref{claim:fail_prob}, $N_i$ has geometric tail (since the base coupling has probability uniformly bounded below to succeed at every step, independently of the past).
 Moreover, each $I_{v_j,\ell}$ has uniform exponential tail conditionally on all previous steps by \cref{lem:isolation_rad}.
-The proposition follows easily. \end{proof} The following two consequences are immediate: \begin{corollary} The probability of aborting the above process is at most $c(\delta/ r\delta_0)^{c'}$ for some universal constants $c,c'>0$. \end{corollary}
+Hence the situation is similar to Lemma D.5 : by Markov's inequality